-What is considered wrongful termination and when you should seek the advice of a Los Angeles wrongful termination attorney?
+Know considered wrongful termination and when you should seek the advice of an Employment Lawyer in Los Angeles?

 In 2018, in a wrongful termination case that, on the surface, seemed to revolve around the theft of $636, a California Superior Court awarded a former Chipotle manager nearly $8 million in compensation.